retorquere/zotero-better-bibtex/site/content/exporting/pandoc.md

 corrupt when opening it, but running the pandoc command again without any changes fixes it ¯\\\_(ツ)\_/¯

+You can also specify `transferable: true` to create a [transferable document](https://www.zotero.org/support/kb/moving_documents_between_word_processors).
+You don't really need this for ODT or DOCX (just use Pandoc to create those directly using this filter), but it will allow transferring your document to GDocs.

 Zotero needs to be running, with BBT installed, while you compile your document.